 X. Appeal Procedures

-A Student, Student Group, or Student Organization may appeal a decision of responsibility for a Code violation and/or the associated sanction as follows:
+A Student, Student Group, or Student Organization may appeal a decision of responsibility for a Code violation and/or the associated Accountability Action as follows:

-To the Student Conduct Appellate Board if the misconduct subjects the individual or entity to any sanction other than Suspension, Expulsion, or Removal from On-Campus Housing.
+- To the Student Conduct Appellate Board if the misconduct subjects the individual or entity to any Accountability Action other than Suspension, Expulsion, or Removal from On-Campus Housing.

-The only valid basis for an appeal of a finding of Code violation or disciplinary sanction is:
+The only valid basis for an appeal of a finding of Code violation or disciplinary Accountability Action is:

-Imposition of an inconsistent or overly severe sanction.
+- Imposition of an inconsistent or overly severe Accountability Action.